-Screenings for Heart Disease & Cancer Primary Care Access Nutrition / Food Security
+Screenings for Heart Disease & Cancer Primary Care Access Nutrition / Food Security the Board of Trustees for final review and approval.
+The Board of Trustees approved the plan on November 4, 2024.

 Once the top health needs were identified, the CBIP was developed, identifying strategies, action items, and targets.
 The CBIP was developed in collaboration with St. Elizabeth associates who have expertise in the prioritized health needs.
-The top priorities, along with the CBIP, were first reviewed and approved by the Strategic Planning Committee of the Board of Trustees, then by the
+The top priorities, along with the CBIP, were first reviewed and approved by the Strategic Planning Committee of the Board of Trustees, then by